DanElbert/alexa_skills_ruby/README.md

 The `AlexaSkillsRuby::Handler` constructor takes an options hash and processes the following keys:
 * `application_id` - If set, will raise a `AlexaSkillsRuby::InvalidApplicationId` if a request's application_id does not match
 * `logger` - Will be available through the `logger` method in the handler; not otherwise used by the base class
+* `skip_signature_validation` - If true, skips any message signature or certificate validation
+* `certificate_cache` - Optional key that allows use of an external cache for Amazon's certificate.
+Must be an instance of an object that has the same method definitions as `AlexaSkillsRuby::SimpleCertificateCache`
+* `root_certificates` - If your CA certificates are not accessible to Ruby by default, you may pass a list of either filenames or OpenSSL::X509::Certificate objects for use in validating Amazon's certificate.

+The `AlexaSkillsRuby::Handler#handle` method takes 2 arguments: a string containing the body of the request, and a hash of HTTP headers.
+If using signature validation, the headers hash _must_ contain the Signature and SignatureCertChainUrl HTTP headers.

 ## Example Sinatra App Using this Library